Arsenic triiodide

 Arsenic triiodide is the inorganic compound with the formula AsI3.
 It is an orange to dark red solid that readily sublimes.
 It is a pyramidal molecule that is useful for preparing organoarsenic compounds.

 Preparation

+The triiodide is made by treating arsenic(III) oxide with concentrated hydroiodic acid:

-It is prepared by a reaction of arsenic trichloride and potassium iodide:
+It has also been prepared by a salt metathesis reaction of arsenic trichloride and potassium iodide.